 The State of Cycling project will result in a more accurate and nuanced understanding of existing and planned regional cycling facilities, allowing us to measure progress toward the goal of more and safer cycling in Metro Vancouver.
 Once this new reporting framework is established, a plan will be developed for scheduled benchmarking updates and expansion to continuously inform development, urban and transportation planning and cycle route selection.

-The State of Cycling team is currently conducting background research, compiling data and liaising with stakeholders.
-The next step is to analyze data on cycling trends, ridership and safety in the region.
-The report on the state of cycling is projected to be completed in the summer of 2019.
+The State of Cycling team is currently analyzing data on cycling trends, ridership and safety in the region, and compiling the final report, which is projected to be completed in early 2020.

 MEET THE TEAM